Trump administration bans imports of cotton and tomatoes from China’s Xinjiang region, citing forced labor

 Many detainees were placed at textile factory jobs in Xinjiang upon their release, according to official reports.
 Local officials have said it is voluntary work for rehabilitated criminals, but some workers have alleged they were threatened with detention if they refused.

-The U.S. actions have followed a concerted push by a coalition of more than 190 organizations urging major fashion brands to stop using Xinjiang cotton, and international auditing firms to stop working with factories in the region.
+The U.S. actions have followed a concerted push by a coalition of more than 190 organizations urging major fashion brands to stop using Xinjiang cotton and international auditing firms to stop working with factories in the region.